Grenada is an island country, consisting of the island of Granada and six smaller islands in the southeastern Caribbean Sea.

 The highest mountain in Grenada is called Mount Saint Catherine, it reaches a height of 2,760 feet (840 meters).

-Grenada boasts several small rivers with amazing waterfalls that flow into the sea from these mountains.
+Grenada boasts several small rivers with amazing waterfalls.

-St George is the yachting and charter boat centre of the eastern Caribbean.
+St George is the yachting and charter boat center of the eastern Caribbean.

 The U.S.A is a major trade partner of Grenada.
 Most of its goods are imported from the U.S.